nicholasdille/dille.name/_posts/2019/2019-06-06-workshop-about-docker-for-advanced-users-at-devops-essentials.md

 - Security
 - Kubernetes
 ---
-This week, I attended a new kind of conference organized by [dpunkt](https://www.dpunkt.de/), [heise Developer](https://www.heise.de/developer/) and [iX](https://www.heise.de/ix/).
+This week, I attended a new kind of conferencecalled [DevOps Essentials](https://www.devops-essentials.de/2019/) organized by [dpunkt](https://www.dpunkt.de/), [heise Developer](https://www.heise.de/developer/) and [iX](https://www.heise.de/ix/).
 They decided to have most half-day workshops with only one keynote-like talk per day.
 I was able to contribute one of the half-day workshops for advanced users of Docker.<!--more-->

 In my workshop I covered the following topics:
 - Building from git